TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 You get the device, a cute little power supply (with adaptors for every country you can think of included), and a short ethernet cable.
 Plug the ethernet cable into your router (there's no wifi), plug in the power and then wait while the LEDs dance furiously.

-Once it's calmed down to a gentle throb it's ready for you to connect.
+Once it's calmed down to a gentle throb, it's ready for you to connect.
 Here's mine in situ, beneath [my desk]({% link _posts/2023-05-22-desk-setup.md %}), in front of the router.

 {% include candid-image.html src="/assets/images/home-assistant/home-assistant-green-router.jpg" alt="Home Assistant Green in situ, in front of router" %}